 Definition: THI-CM is defined broadly to include traumatic injury to the head (skull and/or brain and/or intracranial structures), which may also be accompanied by injury to the face, scalp, eye, neck or spine, as a result of the external application of force from child maltreatment.

 This update requires collaboration in BC to ensure that terminology changes are aligned.
-BCRIPU / Prevent Shaken Baby Syndrome BC program will continue to work with all our partners as we proceed to adapt the use of THI-CM as the preferred term in Canada for research, public health, policy and prevention initiatives.
+BCIRPU and the Prevent Shaken Baby Syndrome BC program will continue to work with all our partners as we proceed to adapt the use of THI-CM as the preferred term in Canada for research, public health, policy, and prevention initiatives.

 Assault is a leading cause of intentional death and injury in infants under the age of two.
-Traumatic Head Injury due to Child Maltreatment (THI-CM), are the signs and symptoms resulting from the violent shaking of an infant or small child.
+THI-CM are the signs and symptoms resulting from the violent shaking of an infant or small child.
 THI is the leading cause of death and injury in infants under the age of one.

 Infants communicate through crying.
 It is a normal, developmental stage that all infants go through, especially in the first four to five months of life.
 The crying typically increases at around two weeks of age, peaks at two to three months, and declines by five months.
 Some infants cry as long as five hours a day or more, while others cry for only 20 minutes or less each day.
 This is still normal.
 Normal infant crying is the main stimulus in over 90% of THI-CM cases.

-Each year, Period of PURPLE Crying® Program education and materials are made available to 43,000 new BC parents
+Each year, Period of PURPLE Crying® Program education and materials are made available to 45,000 new BC parents.